Cogmasters/concord/README.md

 pacman -U concord-git-version-any.pkg.tar.zst
 ```

-Alternatively, you can use an AUR Helper:
+Alternatively, you can use an AUR helper:

 ```console
 yay -S concord-git